kbilsted/ReassureTest.Net/README.md

 The default configuration can be changed by `Reassure.DefaultConfiguration`.

-If you need a new copy of the default configuration you can use `var newCfg = Configuration.New()`.
+If you need a new copy of the default configuration you can use `var newCfg = Reassure.DefaultConfiguration.DeepClone()`.

 ## 6.1.
 Nunit example setup